csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 Because computers in the late 1950s and early 1960s had at most a few thousand words of main memory, memory-bounded heuristic search was an early research topic.
 The Graph Traverser (Doran and Michie, 1966), one of the earliest search programs, commits to an operator after searching best-first up to the memory limit.
 IDA∗ (Korf, 1985a, 1985b) was the first widely used optimal, memory-bounded heuristic search algorithm, and a large number of variants have been developed.
 An analysis of the efficiency of IDA∗ and of its difficulties with real-valued heuristics appears in Patrick _et al._ (1992).

 RBFS (Korf, 1993) is actually somewhat more complicated than the algorithm shown in Figure 3.26, which is closer to an independently developed algorithm called **iterative expansion** (Russell, 1992).
-RBFS uses a lower bound as well as the upper bound; the two al-ITERATIVE
+RBFS uses a lower bound as well as the upper bound; the two algorithms behave identically with admissible heuristics, but RBFS expands nodes in best-first order even with an inadmissible heuristic.

-EXPANSION

-gorithms behave identically with admissible heuristics, but RBFS expands nodes in best-first

-order even with an inadmissible heuristic.
 The idea of keeping track of the best alternative path appeared earlier in Bratko’s (1986) elegant Prolog implementation of A∗ and in the DTA∗

 algorithm (Russell and Wefald, 1991).
 The latter work also discusses metalevel state spaces and metalevel learning.